 Okay, I’ve mentioned the elephant in the room a few times but now we have to talk about it a little more.
 The Pillar: Puzzle Escape has leant heavily on The witness for all of its inspiration, from the puzzle format to the colourful visuals.
 The main difference here is that this game is presented in small enclosed ‘worlds’ which each have their own theme and designs, whereas The Witness was one massive open-world which locked out regions based on solving various puzzles and finding passageways into them.

 I’m a massive fan of the visuals, everything is simplistic in design and very colourful, making it seem like you’re within a surreal dream world (albeit one which has you trapped until you solve various puzzles and open gateways).
 I found the game very relaxing as I casually walked around the various worlds looking for the torn pictures and solving the puzzles, my parents also felt the same when I let them play it on my old PS4 which I gave them last year.
 They’ve not played The Witness so they had nothing to compare this game to, so when asked what they thought about the visuals, they said it looked “lovely” and “very beautiful”.

-In regards to the music, it has a nice soundtrack which offers relaxing tunes to further create a calm and casual atmosphere.
+In regards to the music, it has a nice soundtrack that offers relaxing tunes to further create a calm and casual atmosphere.